Turnitin Frequently Asked Questions (FAQs) for Students

 Q. What is GradeMark?

-GradeMark is a feature within Turnitin which allows Lecturers and Tutors to mark student submissions completely online.
-Within an Originality Report, you can use GradeMark to provide feedback through inserting digital comments, voice comments and Rubrics as well as provide an overall assignment grade.
+GradeMark is an additional feature within Turnitin which allows Lecturers and Tutors to mark student submissions completely online.
+Within an Originality Report, Lecturers and Tutors can use GradeMark to provide feedback through inserting digital comments, voice comments and Rubrics as well as provide an overall assignment grade.

-The following Reference Sheets and video have been developed to assist Lecturer's in using Turnitin:
+The following Reference Sheet has been developed to assist students in using GradeMark:

 Q. Why do I have to accept a Turnitin 'User Agreement' the first time I use Turnitin?